DmitryFisk/pengu-chat-commands/README.md

 ## Features

 - Random number roll (1-100, you can specify your own value (example: "/roll 50"))
-- Random role selection (Simply outputs one of 5 roles in chat)
+- Random role selection (Works only when in lobby)
 - Coinflip

 ## Todo

 ```
 [-] Make more commands
-[-] Commands make actions (example: doing a /role command will set new role for you)
+[x] Commands make actions (example: doing a /role command will set new role for you)
 [-] Stop shitcoding